Updated April 17, 2023

 Heap sort is one of the many data structuring techniques used for sorting the data/ elements, which involves the process of continuously ordering the largest number/ character in the list to the last position until the whole list is completely sorted in ascending order.
 A python is an object-oriented programming language that offers pre-defined methods for arithmetic and logical operations that can be applied to any kind of data/element in the program.
 In a Python program, Heap sort can be logically attained using the functions like count(), len(), max(), range(), etc.

 How does Heap Sort work in Python?

-- Now, still the array is not sorted which indicates that the same process has to be repeated again.
+- The array is still not sorted, which indicates that the same process has to be repeated again.
 Now while finding the largest value from the list of unprocessed values, 5 will be selected as the second-largest value and will be moved to the second last index.
-After moving 5 at the second last position, the array will be turned into a sorted array and the values will be arranged in the assembly ascending order like 2,5,9.
+After moving 5 at the second last position, the array will be turned into a sorted array, and the values will be arranged in the assembly ascending order like 2,5,9.
 This is the way heap sort works.
 In actual terms, it identifies the maximum value and moves it to the end of the array and keeps on performing the same process until the array turns into the sorted array.

 Examples to Implement Heap Sort in Python